wormholelabs-xyz/example-permissionless-token-bridge-executor-shim/README.md

 This approach allows for the relaying of arbitrary Token Bridge tokens by paying the Executor in native gas.
 It can do this with a slight increase in on-chain complexity (primarily, one additional call stack) without the addition of any off-chain complexity.

 When compared to the existing Token Bridge Relayer, instead of admin-defined fees and native gas rates per specified token, it allows for an end-user choice of relay provider and arbitrary token transfers.

+⚠ **This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.** Or plainly spoken - this is a very complex piece of software which targets a bleeding-edge, experimental smart contract runtime.
+Mistakes happen, and no matter how hard you try and whether you pay someone to audit it, it may eat your tokens, set your printer on fire or startle your cat.
+Cryptocurrencies are a high-risk investment, no matter how fancy.